 - Vegan butter: For moisture and flavor.
 You could also try coconut oil.
 I use Earth Balance buttery sticks.

-Is gingerbread healthy?
+What makes this gingerbread healthy?

 Bonus points for being naturally sweetened with a mixture of pure maple syrup and molasses.
 Insanely delish with a hot mug of coffee or a chilly cup of almond milk.